 I had allowed myself to be who I was, even if that was different.
 Not that I was ok with myself, but I was even less ok with what society expected of me.
 So I was at peace with just being different.
 I thought everyone would agree with me.
 Of course, I couldn’t have been more wrong!
 Soon, I realized people weren’t going to accept me as I was.
 They didn’t even see me for what I was.
 The ones who knew I was a girl, really treated me as a girl.
 People who didn’t know yelled at me for invading their space.
 I only longed to be something in between myself.
 No laws or boundaries.

-Learning about human behavior in embarrassing bathroom situations was not a subject we learned in school.
-The actual technique has a steep learning curve and I’m not really there yet, but I hope on a few more practicing years.
-If I ever find a way to take away the awkwardness of going to a restroom, I will shout-out to all of you and let you know the magic trick.
+Learning about traditional gender roles in embarrassing bathroom situations was not a subject we learned in school.
+The actual technique has a steep learning curve and I’m not really there yet, but I hope for a few more practicing years.
+If I ever find a way to take away the awkwardness of going to a non-gender-neutral public restroom, I will shout-out to all of you and let you know the magic trick.
 So far, nothing good has come up yet.
 The most rewarding achievement is that I just don’t care anymore.
 I just stopped getting fired up each time because it only gives me headaches and I’m not lying awake thinking of ways to change the behavior of others.
 I changed my own way of thinking.
 Letting go was the best thing I could ever do.

-At this time, my girlfriend has a harder time dealing with people’s reactions than I do.
+At this time, my girlfriend has a harder time dealing with people’s making gender assumptions than I do.
 She now notices how people eye me and she listens to their whispers.
 When we walk out of a public restroom together, she says:

 “Did you see how that woman stared at you?
 I feel like kicking her!”

 For me, it has become so casual over the years, I think it’s just funny.
 That’s just what people do.
 They judge you because you don’t look like the manual said you should look.
-Therefore they can’t categorize you and they get confused.
-Fear of the unknown is the trigger to their response.
+Therefore they can’t categorize you into the traditional gender role and they get confused.
+Fear of the unknown is the main trigger for their unwanted response.

 The fighters huh…